I am an Engineer. I serve mankind by making dreams come true.

 Evolve deployed systems

 Investment in the CD pipeline changes the economics for going live.
 A fast, economical CD pipeline means a minimum viable system can be released early and evolve.
 This allows enterprises to learn much earlier with less investment and possibly even begin generating revenue sooner.
 Updating live systems is not new.
 For example, satellites have been launched before the software was fully ready.
-But here, the intention here is different.
 The goal is to get into the operational environment quickly to learn, gain feedback, deliver value, and get to market before the competition.

 Systems must be architected to support continuous deployment and release on demand.
 For faster and more economical part creation, hardware modeling languages, additive manufacturing, and robotic assembly can start enabling ‘hardware as code.’
 Certain hardware decisions (programmable vs. ASIC, connectors vs. solder) and the allocation of system responsibilities to upgradeable components enhance system evolution.